 NAVIGATING CHALLENGES Despite its overall progress, Alfanar has had a range of experiences with investees across the full portfolio.
 Not all investees have been able to reach their initial targets within the three-to-five year, post-pilot funding period.
 This is especially true of organizations working with refugees, given the complex circumstances and legal environment in which they operate.
 Alfanar recognizes that social entrepreneurs encounter considerable market challenges.
 For a few investees, it has agreed to extend its financial and hands-on support to over five years in order to give them a longer runway and accompany them during challenging times.
-In response to Covid-19, for example, Alfanar has extended its financial and hands-on support.
 Alfanar has also had to research a large number of organizations to fill its relatively small portfolio.
 Only a small proportion of its many applicants meet its initial funding criteria: growth-stage social enterprises that are open to management support and prepared to pursue revenue-generating activities Even with this low yield, the region's need extends far beyond the size of Alfanar's portfolio.
 "There are organizations we want to support, but we do not have enough capacity," says Mouracade.
 To scale its portfolio and reach its new strategic goal of improving 500,000 lives in the coming five years, Alfanar is working to diversify and build its fundraising capabilities.
 To this end, it seeks to build more long-term partnerships like the one it has with SODIC, a real estate company in Egypt, which has backed a portfolio of social investments that reaches over 20,000 people.
 Alfanar is also sharing its value proposition with aid organizations, foundations, and impact investors who are interested in funding social enterprises that demonstrate the potential to stand on their own.
 MOVING FORWARD Looking ahead, Alfanar is exploring ways it can create impact beyond its portfolio.
 For example, it is looking into opportunities to share its ASSET training on a public platform, as there are few other available training options in the region.
 "It would be a waste to just give it to the organizations in our portfolio," Mouracade shares.
 "We want to try to reach as many as possible with this training, to give them ideas, to help them be more sustainable."
-It is also exploring partnerships to expand to new geographies.
-For example, it is currently delivering its ASSET training to 60 social enterprises across East Amman, Ajloun and Tafileh as part of an EUfunded consortium with PLAN International and Ruwwad.
-KEY LEARNINGS FOR PHIL ANTHROPISTS ✓ Alfanar's team dedicates significant time to providing hands-on support to investees
+It is also exploring partnerships to expand to new geographies, such as one to develop a social entrepreneurship support program in Jordan.
+Additionally, Alfanar's team members are participating in conferences and other events to raise awareness and encourage venture philanthropy across the Arab region.
+KEY LEARNINGS FOR PHILANTHROPISTS Alfanar's team dedicates significant time to provide hands-on support to investees